WCFA Pets Needing People - Mesquite Local News

 Inky and Tuck are brothers and good friends.
 These two have been looking for a home for a while now.
 They are both gentle, easy going guys.
 They were born in late June and are friendly, healthy, happy kittens.
 Tuck is a beautiful Tuxedo cat with white chest and paws and a little milk mustache.
 Inky is mostly black with nice markings of white.
 Both are neutered and up to date on vaccines.
 We are hoping these two brothers can go together to a wonderful family.
 However, we will adopt them separately if necessary.

 Babs is looking for a new forever home now that her owner has passed.
 Babs is 17 but she received a clean bill of health from the veterinarian.
 She did have some mats which have been removed, making her fur look a little odd right now.
 She will soon be her gorgeous self when her black fur grows back.
-Babs needs a home where she can receive some petting and loving and then be able to relax in a quiet environment.
+Babs is doing well in her foster home and will need a forever home where she can receive some petting and loving and then be able to relax in a quiet environment.

-Frankie is new to WCFA.
-He is a 6 month old Siamese and is declawed (front).
-We will be evaluating Frankie in the next few days but will likely have him at our pet adoption this Saturday.
-He is altered and current on all vaccines.

 Pet Events: